Marketing & Media Blog, Social Media

 Maintaining a consistent visual style is standard in brand marketing.
 So why do so many brands fail to follow those same guidelines on their social media pages?

 Profile pictures need to have a clean and immediately recognizable image to represent your brand across the entire platform, from timeline posts to customer service replies.
-This holds true for any platform you want to have a presence on, whether it be Facebook, Twitter, etc.
+This holds true for any platform on which you want to have a presence, whether it be Facebook, X (formerly Twitter), etc.

-Whole Foods and Arby’s, two of the more active brands on Twitter, incorporate their name as a primary part of their logo and are therefore able to use their entire logo for their icon.
-Other brands, such as McDonald’s and Starbucks, opt to use only their brands’ iconic visuals—the golden arches and the mermaid, respectively—in place of their name.
+Whole Foods and Arby’s, two of the more active brands on X, incorporate their name as a primary part of their logo and are therefore able to use their entire logo for their icon.
+Other brands, such as Starbucks, opt to use only the brand’s iconic mermaid visual in place of its name.
+Popular fast-food chain McDonald’s has temporarily flipped its iconic Golden Arches upside down and rebranded itself as WcDonald’s, catering to anime fans as part of a global ad campaign.

 Subtle or Straightforward: Using Your Head(er)